-Column B. Enter the month, day and year (MMDDYYYY) corresponding to the ending date of the tax period indicated in Column 1.
+Column B. Enter the month, day and year (MMDDYYYY) corresponding to the ending date of the tax period indicated in Column A.

-Column C. Enter the net loss carryforward corresponding to each tax period end from Column 5 of the 2009 RCT-103 (Net Operating Loss Schedule).
+Column C. Enter the net loss carryforward corresponding to each tax period end from Column E of the RCT-103 (Net Operating Loss Schedule) for the prior year.